WICG/webmonetization/docs/counter.md

 ## Interactive example

+This example simulates showing the amount being streamed from a web monetized visitor.
+The example doesn't require you to have Web Monetization enabled in your browser.
+No real payments are occurring.

-Click the **View as Web Monetized/non-Web Monetized visitor** button to see how much you've streamed.
+Click the **View as Web Monetized/non-Web Monetized visitor** button to toggle your monetization state.

 If you see the source files instead of the example, click **View App** in the bottom right.